Iron Man 3: The Official Game: Gameplay

 The game plays as an endless runner, similar to the game Temple Run.
-Similar to Sonic Dash, the game is played both in 3D space behind the character, and while flying, without platforming elements.
+The game is played both in 3D space behind the character, and while flying, without platforming elements.

 The player controls Tony Stark in his Iron Man armor, maneuvering him through the game's various locations.
 Swiping the touchscreen moves the character, while tapping on characters results in shooting projectiles at enemies.
 For later devices with an orientation gyro, the game was updated to include gyro sensitivity features for moving Iron Man across the screen.
 This freed up player screen tapping to focus solely on offensive maneuvers.
 Levels are randomly generated and play out infinitely, until the player suffers enough damage to KO the character.
 Damage is suffered from flying human and droid enemies, from running into buildings and other obstacles, from crashing into jets, or from missile fire.
 A later space location added plasma missiles and asteroids to the list of obstacles to be avoided.

 Missions, typically consisting of eliminating a certain number of enemies, or collecting a certain number of items, will reward the player with in-game currency to buy upgrades in weapons or armor.
 Alternatively, the player may choose to use real money to make in-app purchases.
 If armor incurs too much damage, the player must start over.
 There was originally a 30-second real time waiting period (longer for some more advanced armors) that would occur while Iron Man's "armor repaired itself".
 This restriction was removed in later updates of the game.

 The game initially offered 18 variations of Iron Man's armor to customize the player character, with another two being added in an update.
 Further updates added even more armors, with the armors divided into categories based on their special moves.
 Several Iron Man villains appear in the game as well, particularly Crimson Dynamo and M.O.D.O.K.